LEADERSHIP UNIVERSITY 2020 INFO

 WHO: Lead U. is for 9th & 10th graders (HS) and 7th & 8th graders (MS) who desire to be purpose-driven leaders on their teams, in their schools, and in their city.

 WHAT: Lead U. is made up of 3 parts:

 1) Leadership Development (building leadership skills in our leadership curriculum - aligned with the US Air Force Academy)

 2) Mentoring for leadership and life (one on one and in small groups)

 3) Service Opportunities and Trips (Leaders are called to serve and Lead U. provides incredible opportunities to serve locally and on trips all year long with your friends).
 In 2020, Lead U. will be doing college tour trips, Carolinas Tour at Spring Break (Apr.
-11-18) and the US Air Force Academy Super Trip during the 3rd week of July.
+11-18 - postponed by Coronavirus)) and the US Air Force Academy Super Trip during the 3rd week of July.

 WHEN: Lead U. is a year long mentoring program that is designed to equip students over the course of a year (Jan. - Dec.)

 WHERE: Lead U. meets twice a month in South Charlotte and is open to students from all over the greater Charlotte area.

 WHY: DYNAMIC started Lead U. in 2012 as a life-changing leadership development & mentoring community of students.
 We want to see student-athletes inspired to be leaders who impact their friends and positively influence their schools, teams, and city.

 COST: Lead U. cost is typically $1500 for the year, but in 2020 we are subsidizing the majority of the cost for families through sponsorships, grants and donations.
 We make the program affordable for all students (particularly because many families have more than one student in the program).
 Lead U. for 2020 will only cost $533 for the year.